ymatsunaga/mdtoolbox-doc/alat_1D_umbrella_mbar.rst

 .. highlight:: matlab

 =======================================================================================
-1D Umbrella Sampling of Tri-Alanine and Multistate Bennett Acceptance Ratio (MBAR)
+1D Umbrella Sampling of Tri-Alanine and MBAR
 =======================================================================================

 This example is located in ``example/umbrella_alat/mbar/``.